Kinglet: Taxonomy

+Recent molecular studies have clarified the phylogeny of the Regulidae; they are now placed in their own superfamily Reguloidea, near-basal in the infraorder Passerides, the "higher songbirds", with their closest relatives probably the family Elachuridae and the superfamily Bombycilloidea (waxwings and allies).

-The kinglets are a small group of birds sometimes included in the Old World warblers but frequently given family status, especially as recent research showed that, despite superficial similarities, the crests are phylogenetically remote from the warblers.
-The name of the family derives from the Latin regulus, a diminutive of rex, "a king", and refer to the characteristic orange or yellow crests of adult kinglets (aside from the red crest of Corthylio).
-The kinglets were allocated to the warbler genus Sylvia by English naturalist John Latham in 1790, but moved to their current genus by French zoologist Georges Cuvier in 1800.
+The kinglets were first allocated to the warbler genus Sylvia by English naturalist John Latham in 1790, but moved to their current genus by French zoologist Georges Cuvier in 1800.
+They were formerly usually included in the Old World warblers but were given family status when it was found, that despite superficial similarities, they are phylogenetically remote from the warblers.

 Most members of the genus Regulus are similar in size and colour pattern.
 The exception is the ruby-crowned kinglet, the largest species, which has a strongly red crest and no black crown stripes.
 It has distinctive vocalisations, and is different enough from the Old World kinglets and the other American species, the golden-crowned kinglet, to be assigned to a separate genus, Corthylio.